kaxiu008/api-restassured-demo/README.md

 * The command `./gradlew clean build` will do the full build.
 * The command `./graldew test` will run the tests.
+* The command `graldew clean build` and `graldew test` should be used if using Windows cmd.

 ## The tool used to create JSON Schema